- Stretch IRA Strategy

 The Stretch IRA Strategy is still only for those who do not need their entire IRA to cover their living expenses.
 The figures created with this calculator are hypothetical and based on current and variable assumptions you selected to help illustrate a concept.
 Many factors could impact this hypothetical concept, such as possible changes to tax laws in the future, the impact of inflation and other risks.
 You should consider the effect of inflation on the assets included inside of the IRA, as inflation will erode purchasing power over time.
 You should remember that assets included inside of the IRA are subject to market risk, including the possible loss of principal.
 You should consider the fact that tax laws and IRS rules may change over time, potentially limiting the effectiveness of the Stretch IRA strategy.

 - Owner's birth date

 - The account owner's birth date.
-We use this to calculate the account owner's age as well as when minimum distributions are required to take place.
+The tool uses this to calculate the account owner's age as well as when minimum distributions are required to take place.

 - Owner's age at death